xiongbinsh/httpsh/README.md

-To get response from website listed in the given file like demo file "check"
+To get response from website whose URL listed in a given file.

+Environment and Dependence:

+The shell command sould run in bash environment for any distribution of linux. note that the following command 'nc' and 'parallel' shold be installed before run the shell.

+nc - arbitrary TCP and UDP connections and listens parallel - build and execute shell command lines from standard input inparallel

+Please check them with command "which nc" and "which parallel".  if not, please install them. for example, in unbuntu please run : apt-get install parallel

 Files: